muraai/aps-training-materials/README.md

 **Intermediate catching events** - An intermediate catching event is a step in the process where the process needs to wait for a specific trigger

-**Intermediate throwing events**An intermediate throw event is used to explicitly throw an event of a certain type.
+**Intermediate throwing events** - An intermediate throw event is used to explicitly throw an event of a certain type.

-**End events**You use an end event to signify the end of a process or sub-process, or the end of a path in a process or sub-process.
+**End events** - You use an end event to signify the end of a process or sub-process, or the end of a path in a process or sub-process.

-**Swimlanes**You use swimlanes to display activities in your process divided by business function or participant group.
+**Swimlanes** - You use swimlanes to display activities in your process divided by business function or participant group.

 **1. Start Event:**